JessPinkman/BSPure/README.md

 # PAGE EXAMPLE

-Here is an example of a basic page. [codepen](https://codepen.io/JessPinkman/pen/wvoRzVd)
+Here is an example of a basic page.
+With a responsive navbar [how it looks on codepen](https://codepen.io/JessPinkman/pen/wvoRzVd)
 ```php
 BSPure::html()(
     BSPure::head()(